ayton-ps/website/main/content/news/march-newsletter.md

 ## Staffing Update

->  Mrs Macleod will be returning to work in the coming weeks.
-As a change to her previous role working across 3 schools (Ayton, Coldingham and Co’path), Mrs Macleod will be based at Ayton Primary where she is needed to take on a class teaching responsibility.
+>  Mrs MacLeod will be returning to work in the coming weeks.
+As a change to her previous role working across 3 schools (Ayton, Coldingham and Co’path), Mrs MacLeod will be based at Ayton Primary where she is needed to take on a class teaching responsibility.
 >
 >  <cite>James Bewsey
 >  Quality Improvement Officer